Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: UCLA, Arizona State and Utah

-Comment: We considered Stanford for the top spot but opted for the Buffaloes because of their dastardly combination of opponents and locations: They face two Power Five teams in the non-conference, miss the wrong teams in the North — Oregon and UW are he favorites — and play three division road games.
+Comment: We considered Stanford for the top spot but opted for the Buffaloes because of their dastardly combination of opponents and locations: They face two Power Five teams in the nonconference, miss the wrong teams in the North — Oregon and UW are the favorites — and play three division road games.

 2. Stanford